mlochbaum/BQN/doc/match.md

         G 8
         F 5   # Another result—the definition of insanity!

-(A side note is that BQN restricts what can cause these side effects: they can only happen by calling a block function or modifier, and never a primitive or purely tacit operation).
-Now suppose we share the value of `F` with another variable.
+(A side note is that BQN restricts what can cause these side effects: they can only happen by calling a block function or modifier, and never a primitive or purely [tacit](tacit.md) operation).
+Now suppose we share the value of `F` with another variable like `F1` below.
 When we apply `G`, the result of `F` might change, but so does `F1`!
 This effect is called [aliasing](https://en.wikipedia.org/wiki/Aliasing_(computing)).

         F1 ← F
         {𝕏 6}¨ F‿F1